Logotype for Helmerich & Payne Inc

 Executive summary

-• Adjusted EBITDA for the quarter was $230 million, exceeding expectations, with strong performance in North America, offshore, and international segments, and margin improvements in Saudi Arabia and the Jafurah Gas Field.
+• Adjusted EBITDA for Q1 2026 was $230 million, exceeding expectations due to strong performance in North America, offshore, and international segments, with margin improvements in Saudi Arabia and the Jafurah Gas Field.

-• Revenue surpassed $1 billion for the third consecutive quarter, driven by robust execution and a significant acquisition.
+• Revenue reached $1.02 billion for the third consecutive quarter, driven by operational execution, technology leadership, and a major acquisition.

-• Net loss of $97 million, or $0.98 per share, primarily due to a $103 million non-cash impairment charge and higher expenses from acquisition.
+• Net loss of $97 million, or $0.98 per share, primarily due to a $103 million non-cash impairment charge related to rig rationalization and acquisition-related costs; adjusted net loss was $14 million, or $0.15 per share.

 Financial highlights